-(a) The financial services department shall issue and send to the customers of the sanitation system bill and invoices for sanitation services.

-(b) It shall be the duty of the financial services department to collect the charges set forth on the bills and invoices issued to customers for sanitation services furnished.
+- (a) The financial services_department-of finance shall issue and send to the customers of the sanitation system bill and invoices for sanitation services. - (b) It shall be the duty of the financial services department of finance to collect the charges set forth on the bills and invoices issued to customers for sanitation services furnished.